Time base correction: Software time base correction

 VHS-Decode and CVBS-Decode) implement this software time base correction method.
 The programs take in raw PCM (or FLAC compressed) radio-frequency captures of analogue media signals, directly for baseband signals such as composite video but also applies de-modulation for tape formats before correcting the signal in software, this workflow is called FM RF archival in the common use context of tape media preservation.

-The decode programs outputs the corrected signals in .tbc and _chroma.tbc files, called CVBS and S-Video style file sets respectively as said data within can be combined luminance and chrominance, or separated.
+The decode programs output the corrected signals in .tbc and _chroma.tbc files, called CVBS and S-Video style file sets respectively, as said data within can be combined luminance and chrominance, or separated.
 S-Video style (two files) was implemented for color-under formats such as VHS and U-matic.
-The format contains a digital, lossless, 4fsc copy of the signal at 16 bits per sample - not unlike the older D-3 digital videotape.
+The format contains a digital, lossless, 4fsc copy of the signal at 16 bits per sample – not unlike the older D-3 digital videotape.
 A JSON file is included for technical stream data for other tools to read and process the files.

 ld-analyse, a tool from the LD-decode project, allows for visual frame-by-frame analysis, closed captioning and VITC timecode readout using the TBC file.
 TBC files can have their chroma decoded to a uncompressed YUV (Note: YUV is technically a misnomer for YCbCr, but the use is customary among codec developers dealing with e.g. YUV4MPEG2.) or RGB video stream via ld-chroma-decoder then encoded into a video file stream typically lossless compressed codecs like FFV1 in the MKV container format via tools like FFmpeg or tbc-video-export (a wrapper for the ld-* tools and FFmpeg) ready for use in non-linear editing systems.
-The project built decoder can produce the full 4fsc signal frame or just the active picture area, thus allowing for better visual domain preservation than playback on the original hardware it was recorded on.
+The project-built decoder can produce the full 4fsc signal frame or just the active picture area, thus allowing for better visual domain preservation than playback on the original hardware it was recorded on.

 TBC file streams can also be directly played back to analog TV systems via a digital-to-analog converter.